Nothing But Net: The Science of Shooting Hoops

 - Pick a single location on the court for all players to shoot from, and mark it with masking tape.
 Choose the location so that your volunteers can make a good percentage of their shots.
 A straight-on shot would be a good choice, e.g., from the middle of the free-throw line.
 If your volunteers are younger players, you may want to move the shooting location in closer.

-- If you have a video camera, set it up on a tripod to record the shots.
+- If you have a camera or phone, set it up on a tripod to record the shots.
 Make sure that the camera can capture the ball all the way from the player's hands to the basket.
 The camera should be perpendicular to the path of the ball.
 The camera should remain in the same position for the entire experiment.

 - Have each player shoot the same number of baskets from each hand position (chest height, chin height, and over the head).
 Things to think about: